 In trigger finger, the tendon becomes inflamed or thickened and can’t pass easily through the sheath.
 This makes it hard to move the affected finger or thumb.

-Tendonitis can also affect trigger finger, as well as dupuytren's contracture.
-You may need surgery to correct trigger finger, but sometimes it can go away by itself.
+Tendonitis and Dupuytren's contracture can also affect trigger finger.
+You may need surgery to correct trigger finger but sometimes it can go away by itself.

 Trigger finger symptoms include: